 “When babies lay on their mother’s chest, no matter what age, their heartbeats will sync up,” someone tells Maria halfway through the film.
 With these words, Carmoon shows us that the scars left by neglect and abuse will never really leave us, and invites us to do better.
 Once in a while, you start watching a film and you’re immediately drawn into its world, even if you don’t fully understand it, as you know that it’s unlike anything you’ve seen before.
 Carmoon’s confident, unapologetically original feature debut is a must-watch at the 2023 Venice Film Festival, and I can’t wait to find out what she’ll do next.

-Hoard premiered at the 2023 Venice Film Festival on September 2, 2023, as part of International Critics’ Week.
+Hoard premiered at the 2023 Venice Film Festival on September 2, 2023, as part of International Critics’ Week and will be released in cinemas in the UK & Ireland on May 10, 2024.
 Read our interview with Luna Carmoon, Saura Lightfoot Leon & Joseph Quinn on Hoard!